icon

 Credit: Fremantle Markets on Facebook

-One of the best parts of travelling is getting to bring back unique souvenirs that will remind you of how amazing the trip was.
-If you're looking for something to decorate your walls back home with, look no further than Tricky Timbers which uses local Australian timber to carve everything from placemats to chopping boards to napkin holders.
-Time to bring home that centerpiece that you can show off to your guests when they visit. ?
+If you're looking for something to decorate your walls back home, look no further than Tricky Timber, which uses local Australian timber to carve everything from placemats to chopping boards and napkin holders.
+Time to bring home that centerpiece that you can show off to your guests when they visit.

 P.S.
-If you're looking for antiques and other souvenirs to bring home, you can also check out E Shed Markets which is another local weekend market near to Fremantle Markets. ?
+If you're looking for antiques and other souvenirs to bring home, you can also check out E Shed Markets which is another local weekend market near the Fremantle Markets.

 Address: Stall 22, Fremantle Markets (The Hall)